BoTreeConsultingTeam/requests-trap/README.txt

   to show us how they work.
 If you are interested in joining the Firefield team, we ask that you participate in this development exercise by following these guidelines:

     i.    clone this repo into your own private repo ii.   commit early and often with verbose descriptions iii.  track the time spent developing the project iv.   as a guideline, note that this project shouldn't take more than 5 hours
     v.    to be considered complete, your app should be deployed to Heroku vi.   when done, give read-only access to your repo to the user 'firefield' vii.
-Email the instructions for accessing the app on Heroku to jobs@firefield.com
+Email the instructions for accessing the app on Heroku to jobs@firefield.com viii.
+In that email, include the time spent on the project any anything else you want to share.

   Once we receive a submission, will will get back to you as quickly as possible.
 Thanks for participating.